kuldeep-tolia/Finite_Volume_Method_Codes/Square_duct_heat_transfer_problem/readme.md

 $$ \nabla \cdot \left( k \nabla T \right) = \displaystyle \frac{\partial \left( \rho U C_p T\right)}{\partial y}$$

--> FVM is used to discretise the control volume on structured cartesian grid.
+-> FVM is used to discretise the control volume on a structured cartesian grid.
 -> The results are plotted using non-dimensional temperature and Nusselt number.